 Data storytelling can also be used as a tool for not only telling stories within the organisation but to journalists as well.
 The correct data or statistics at the right time can grab the media’s attention and get you positive PR.
 Good public relations is about helping journalists create editorially strong stories without overpowering them with their brand identity.
 This can be accomplished by sharing compelling data, giving them better insight into your company and industry.

 Journalists love to write by using data, be it in the form of statistics, surveys, or case studies, as it is a validation of their reportage and lends more credibility to their articles.
 Even readers prefer these stories because data is a way for readers to understand comparison or a benchmark that makes the story relatable.

 If you want a mainstream media outlet to cover your data story, here are a few things to remember.

 - Understand your target audience – Who is the target audience for your data story?
-If it’s a journalist working on an industry story, share numbers that can help them with insights in your industry.
-If it’s a potential client, tell a powerful story of positive future through your data.
+If it’s a journalist working on an industry story, share numbers that can help them with insights into your industry.
+If it’s a potential client, tell a powerful story of a positive future through your data.
 Connect the facts that you have with your target audience and based on that, you will be able to craft the story to make it appealing to your targeted audience.